 The full day External Evaluation was undertaken on 2 November 2022.
 This comprised a series of scheduled meetings with all of the teaching and administrative staff involved in the course as well as the senior management of the university.
-It also involved meeting a number of past and current students.
+It also involved meeting a number of past and current students and a tour of the premises (library, computer room etc).
 Following the meeting, additional material was requested and received by the External Evaluation Committee.